DhanashreeKale/rock-paper-scissors/README.md

-## rock-paper-scissors
+### Rock Paper Scissors
 ```
-This website is a virtual implementation of the
+This is an assignment done as a part of Odin Foundation course.
-rock paper scissors game.
-The project was done using HTML and CSS
+Here is an implementation of “Rock paper scissors” (simple and interesting game).

-for frontend and interactivity was established using Javascript.
+Highly inspired by a video on freecodecamp youtube channel on "rock paper scissors" game
 ```